MWANGAZA-LAB/Rada_Btc_Pay_bot/README.md

 # 🚀 Rada Bot

-> Seamless Bitcoin payments via M-Pesa
+> Seamless Bitcoin to M-Pesa payments

-Rada Bot is a non-custodial tool that lets users pay with M-Pesa and instantly convert their payments to Bitcoin.
-Built for Kenya, powered by Bitcoin.
+Rada Bot is a non-custodial tool that lets users pay with Bitcoin and instantly convert their payments to M-Pesa transactions.
+Built for Kenya, powered by Bitcoin Lightning Network.

 ## ✨ Features

-- 📱 **Buy Airtime** - Top up your phone with Bitcoin rewards
+- 📱 **Buy Airtime** - Pay with Bitcoin, top up any phone number
-- 🏢 **Pay Bills** - Pay utility bills and earn Bitcoin
+- 🏢 **Pay Bills** - Pay utility bills using Bitcoin Lightning payments
-- 🛒 **Buy Goods** - Purchase goods and receive Bitcoin
+- 🛒 **Buy Goods** - Purchase goods and services with Bitcoin
-- 💸 **Send Money** - Send money and get Bitcoin rewards
+- 💸 **Send Money** - Send M-Pesa payments using Bitcoin
-- 💰 **Lipa na Pochi** - Use Pochi and earn Bitcoin
+- 💰 **Lipa na M-Pesa** - Use Bitcoin to make M-Pesa payments
-- 📷 **Scan QR Codes** - Scan QR codes for Bitcoin payments
+- ⚡ **Lightning Network** - Fast, low-cost Bitcoin transactions
+- 🔒 **Non-Custodial** - You control your Bitcoin, we never hold it
+- 💱 **Real-time Rates** - Live Bitcoin to KES exchange rates
+- 🔄 **Rate Locking** - Lock exchange rates during payment process

 ## 🏗 Architecture